 Tinnitus is the intermittent or constant sensation of hearing sounds when no such sounds are present.
 Although tinnitus is often referred to as “ringing in the ears,” people with the condition may experience a variety of sounds, including whistling, buzzing, and hissing.

 According to the American Tinnitus Association, more than 45 million people in the United States are affected by tinnitus.
 For around 2 million of these individuals, the condition is severe, and it can sometimes interfere with day-to-day activities.

 Some of these individuals may be treated with selective-serotonin repute inhibitors (SSRIs), which work by increasing brain levels of the mood hormone serotonin.

 The new study, however, suggests that such treatment may be a double-edged sword; while working to ease symptoms of depression, SSRIs may actually be making the tinnitus worse.

 Senior study author Laurence Trussell, Ph.D., of the School of Medicine at Oregon Health & Science University (OHSU) in Portland, and colleagues came to their findings by analyzing the brain tissue of tinnitus mouse models in response to serotonin.

-In particular, the researchers focused on the response of neurons in the dorsal cochlear nucleus (DCN) of the mice, which is the brain region involved in sensory processing, and which is affected by tinnitus.
+In particular, the researchers focused on the response of neurons in the

 The team found that when the mice were exposed to serotonin, fusiform cells in the DCN of the mice became hyperactive and hypersensitive to sound.
 “We saw that the activity of those neurons went through the roof,” says Dr. Trussell.